Peugeot Tetra - Hyphessobrycon peugeoti

 Aquarium Category: Community Fish

-Peugeot Tetras are peaceful and best kept with other calm, small to medium community fish.
-Suitable tank mates include small tetras, pencilfish, hatchetfish, rasboras, Cory-type catfish, Otocinclus, small peaceful plecs, dwarf cichlids and gentle gouramis in compatible water.
+Peugeot Tetras are peaceful community fish.
+Suitable tank mates include other small peaceful tetras, pencilfish, rasboras, small Cory-type catfish, Otocinclus, small peaceful plecs, dwarf cichlids with care and calm upper-level community fish.

 Feeding:

 Peugeot Tetras are easy-feeding omnivores once settled.
-Offer quality fine flakes, micro pellets and small soft granules as the staple, supplemented with frozen or live foods such as daphnia, cyclops, brineshrimp, bloodworm and mosquito larvae.
-Small foods are best, as this is a relatively small tetra.
-A varied diet helps maintain colour, fin condition and breeding readiness.
+Offer quality fine flakes, micro pellets and small soft granules as the staple diet.
+Supplement with frozen or live foods such as daphnia, cyclops, brineshrimp, mosquito larvae and small bloodworm.

 Behaviour in the Aquarium: